anyproto/docs/CONTRIBUTING.md

       > ✔️ Use only **PNG** and **JPG** images
       > ❌ No other formats

-- **Size Limits :**  To not have performance issues or slow page loading times there is size limit of **5 MegaBytes** for each media file being used.
+- **Size Limits :**  There is size limit of **5 MegaBytes** for each media file being uploaded.
 1000px wide images and videos can still be very legible, and that would reduce 4k file size by probably 75%.

-- **Naming :** To reduce confusion, when uploading please rename your files in the proper format
+- **Naming :** To reduce confusion, when uploading please rename your files in human readable format
   ```
   <image-caption>-<page>.<file-format>